rhenning/chef-cloudkick-neat/README.md

 If you want Cloudkick installed everywhere, we recommend you just add the cloudkick attributes to a base role.

-All of the data about the node from Cloudkick is available in node[:cloudkick] - for example:
+All of the data about the node from Cloudkick is available in node['cloudkick'] - for example:

   "cloudkick": {
     "oauth_key": "YOUR KEY HERE",